OAuth2 client

 Management UI

-The management UI of Bosch IoT Rollouts as part of the common Bosch IoT Suite UI.
-Includes the following UI features: Actions, Targets, Rollouts, Software modules, Distribution sets.
+The management UI of Bosch IoT Rollouts includes the following UI features: Actions, Targets, Rollouts, Software modules, and Distribution sets.

 Metadata

-Metadata is key-value based information which can be freely modified for describing and identifying DSs and SMs.
+Metadata is key-value pairs that can be freely modified to describe and identify DSs and SMs.

 Rollout